What is the challenge?

 - You can participate solo, or form a small group and discuss each day's topic.
 We will provide discussion guides and other resources throughout the challenge to help facilitate.

-- At the end of the challenge, we will present you with ideas on actions you can take to help improve equity issues in our community, and you will be invited to an Equity Summit in Des Moines to keep the conversation going.
+- At the end of the challenge, we will present you with ideas on actions you can take to help improve equity issues in our community.

 The 21-Day Equity Challenge was not created in central Iowa, but it does have Iowa roots!
 It was created by Dr. Eddie Moore, Jr. Director of the Privilege Institute in Green Bay, WI.